Mohammedbelafdal/physicsSdl/README.md

  -make sure SDL is installed

- -$ gcc screen.c -lSDL2 -lSDL2_image -lSDL2_ttf -lm
+ -$ gcc physi.c -lSDL2 -lSDL2_image -lSDL2_ttf -lm

  # Execution

  execute the ./output with no arguments

- Control a particule with arrow keys
+ -Control the first particule with arrow keys

- Left/Right click to create a particule
+ -Left/Right click to create a particule

+ -Use P to pause, K/j to increase or decrease the positive charge constant